windowsgamessamples/UnityPorting/README.md

 - MyPluginWP8 Project > /Assets/Plugins/WP8/MyPlugin.dll

 Note: If you make changes to the plugins later, every time you update the plugin, you should rebuild in Unity and Visual Studio.
+Make sure in Visual Studio when rebuilding the plugins, to set the build to 'Release' and 'Any CPU'.

 ## Upcoming features  ##
 We are just getting started.
 Today, it is a sample and lots of useful snippets you can copy and paste into your projects.
 We need  to: